 15. Bring a stepping stool

 Depending on your dog’s age and size, getting in and out of a car, SUV, or otherwise can be hard on their little joints.
 My German Shepherd has arthritis and is still very active, but we have to be super thoughtful with him because he can’t jump like he used to.
 A stepping stool can definitely help get your little girl or boy into the car a little bit easier, especially if they’re hopping in and out multiple times per day.

 16. Stay places according to your dog’s behavior

 If you are staying in hotels or homeshares along the way, do so thoughtfully and book your accommodation based on your dog’s known quirks and behavior.

-For example, for our dog road trips, we almost always book an Airbnb/VRBO that is a house or cottage all to ourselves; not in an apartment or condo.
+For example, for our dog road trips, we almost always book a a property rental that is a house or cottage all to ourselves; not in an apartment or condo.
+VRBO tends to have more stand alone homes, so we tend to book with them.
 This is because our dog is a German Shepherd who will bark at bumps in the night.
 We know this about him and it’s just who he is, and while we’re prepared for it others aren’t.
 Don’t make potential neighbors hate you by bringing a yippy or barking dog into their communal space; book your accommodations appropriately.

 17. Plan your stops to match with their potty schedule